-The course of Modelling of Organs and Systems is focused on advanced computational methods applied on physiological systems.
-Therefore, it requires good knowledge on different concepts seen in several previous courses in the Biomedical Engineering degree.
+The subject of Modelling of Organs and Systems is focused on advanced computational methods applied on physiological systems.
+Therefore, it requires good knowledge on different concepts seen in several previous subjects in the Biomedical Engineering degree.
 Some of these include: